metabolismregulation/metabolismregulation.github.io/list.md

 # Selected topics

-Here we list the developed diagrams that can be improved and suggested topics with some initial useful information provided.
+The list of the developed diagrams that can be improved and suggested topics with some initial useful information provided.

 * <a href="/glycolysis/">Regulation of glycolysis via PFKFB</a><br />
 * <a href="/mevalonate/">Regulation of mevalonate biosynthesis</a><br />